- Absence and Tardy Reporting

-8. Engaging in the unlawful selling of a controlled substance, a substance represented to be a controlled substance, or engaging in a criminal law violation that constitutes a danger to the other students or constitutes an interference with school purposes or an educational function.
+- Engaging in the unlawful selling of a controlled substance, a substance represented to be a controlled substance, or engaging in a criminal law violation that constitutes a danger to other students or constitutes an interference with school purposes or an educational function.

-9. Failing in a substantial number of instances to comply with directions of teachers or other school personnel during any period of time with the student is properly under their supervision, where the failure constitutes an interference with school purposes or an educational function.
+- Failing in a substantial number of instances to comply with directions of teachers or other school personnel during any period of time when the student is properly under their supervision, where the failure constitutes an interference with school purposes or an educational function.

-11. Violating or repeatedly violating any rules that are reasonably necessary in carrying our school purposes or an education function and are validly adopted in accordance with Indiana law, including, but not limited to:
+- Violating or repeatedly violating any rules that are reasonably necessary in carrying out school purposes or an educational function and are validly adopted in accordance with Indiana law, including, but not limited to:

-- Using abusive or profane language, verbal or written;
+- using abusive and profane language, verbal or written;

 - Knowingly using on school grounds during school hours an electronic recording device in a manner that is inappropriate or a situation not related to a school purpose or educational function.